 David Ricardo and John Baptiste Say held the view that “Supply creates its own demand” (this is the simplification of Keynes).
 In other words, if supply increases, the demand will be there.

-However, in looking at the Great Depression, Keynes argued that the effective demand could be less than necessary to achieve equilibrium.
+However, in looking at the Great Depression, Keynes argued that effective demand could be less than necessary to achieve equilibrium.
 If demand falls, it can create a negative multiplier effect which causes unemployed resources.
 In Keynes theory, the level of ‘effective aggregate demand’ determines equilibrium national income.

 The level of effective demand will be where the aggregate demand curve equals aggregate supply